mcarrickscott/modarith/README.md

 Then 64-bit code for the suggested modulus is generated and tested.
 An executable that times important functions will be created if the platform allows it.
 The standalone C timing code is output to *time.c*, and code for production use is output to *field.c*

+If your shell interprets an asterix, try placing a backslash before each asterix, or

+	python3 pseudo.py 64 "2**255-19"
+	./time

 For Rust

 	python3 pseudo_rust.py 64 2**255-19